Parameter and State Estimation in Queues and Related Stochastic Models: A Bibliography: Chronological order with brief descriptions

 {\bf {1998}}

-{\bf Daley and Servi \cite{daley1998moment}:} Computes the distributions and moments of waiting times of customers within a busy period in a FCFS queuing system with a Poisson arrival process by exploiting an embedded Markov chain.
+{\bf Daley and Servi \cite{daley1998moment}:} Computes the distributions and moments of waiting times of customers within a busy period in an FCFS queuing system with a Poisson arrival process by exploiting an embedded Markov chain.

 {\bf Ganesh, Green, O'Connell and Pitts \cite{ganesh1998bayesian}:} Appears like a ``visionary'' paper on the use of non-parametric Bayesian methods in network management.

 {\bf Insua, Wiper and Ruggeri \cite{insua1998bayesian}:} Bayesian inference for M/G/1 queues with either Erlang or hyper-exponential service distributions.